HoneyBadgerSeeker/tipsandtricks/Database/Oracle/ORA-00838 | Shared pool size ko Specified value of MEMORY_TARGET is too small.md

+Sharepoolesized error => increase both value of *.shared_pool_size=273741824 and *.memory_target=3500000000 in init.ora

 ORA-00838: Specified value of MEMORY_TARGET is too small, needs to be at least 22912M

 C:\oracle\>sqlplus / as sysdba